by Neil Bauman, Ph.D.

 2. Depression.
 As is the case with tinnitus, Musical Ear Syndrome is more common in people with depression.
 Treating their depression can cause the phantom sounds to fade away on their own.

 3. Constant Background Noise.
 Sometimes, constant background noise blends in and begins to take on a musical quality.
 This can happen whether you have a hearing loss or not.
-I think this is one of the common triggers of MES in people with normal hearing.
+It is the most common cause of MES in people with normal hearing.

 Bethany explained, “My mom is hard of hearing.
 Recently on a trip to Arizona with my dad she commented to dad when they arrived at their hotel that she really enjoyed the music on the plane.
 Dad said there was no music on the plane.
 On the return trip, mom started hearing the music again and told dad to listen.
 He said, nope, no music.
 But mom continued to enjoy it until the plane landed.”